mitra42/dweb-universal/awesomelist.md

 (http://www.kiwix.org/) Kiwix is a free app that allows you to search and read Wikipedia without an Internet connection.
 Available for Android, iOS, Windows, macOS and Linux.
 -- from Mike Jensen 2018-11

+### KALight
+A lightweight version of Khan Academy's educational platform, I think this is what runs on Rachel3+ and Internet-in-a-Box ?
+- see Learning Equality

+### Kolibri
+Package and interface for various OER resources, Shipped on Internet-in-a-Box (Check) and Rachel3+ (Check)
+- see Learning Equality

+### Learning Equality
+Non profit developers of Kolibri and KALight

+### LibreMesh
+Wifi mesh software (firmware for routers) used by Guidi and Altermundi

 ### Mikrotik
 Another option that does much the same thing in an integrated hardware/software solution, but quite cheaply, is the MikroTik gear..